 CHARLESTON, W.Va. — Among the bills that will soon be sent to Gov. Jim Justice, one piece of legislation would allow home-schooled students to participate in public school sports if approved.

 House Bill 2196 would permit these students to try out for athletic and band activities at public schools and certain private schools.
 The new rule would also apply to students of private and parochial schools that lack programs.

 The bill has been nicknamed the “Tim Tebow bill” after minor league baseball and former football player Tim Tebow.
-His parents home-schooled him while Tebow was an athlete at a Florida Christian academy.
+His parents home-schooled him while Tebow was an athlete at a local public school.

 He later played quarterback at the University of Florida, winning two national championships and a Heisman Trophy, and three seasons in the NFL.

 The House of Delegates approved the bill 51-48 Saturday, and the Senate voted 27-5 the same evening.